Support offer #1: Assessment and improvement of Research Software

 This support action will consist of three virtual workshops.

-• Technical wrap-up workshop session (Mid-June).
+• Technical wrap-up workshop session (13:30-17:00 CEST, 21 June 2024).
 In this workshop, participants will learn how to improve their score and re-run F-UJI to check improvements.
 This workshop will emphasise bidirectional input from participants on the specific FAIR metrics and tests and user experience of the extension of F-UJI.

-• Post-assessment workshop session: (September).
+• Post-assessment workshop session: (late September/early October).
 In this wrap-up workshop, participants will share their experiences on the tool's ease of use, the ease and clarity of how the score can be raised by the individual group and the usefulness for their research.
 This will inform the future development of the tool

 Support providers and mentors